 I’ll admit I was a doubter at first.
 Could a family adequately and comfortably vacation together for three weeks straight without losing our minds or blowing the budget?
 Not to mention the obvious mechanical aptitude we, of course, don’t have.
 Or the driving skills — what if AK Dad backed into something, god forbid.
 Or we couldn’t figure out the disposal of, er, you know – THAT?
-The possibilities made it difficult enough to sign the dotted line of our rental agreement with Great Alaskan Holidays for our 3,000-mile journey from Forest City, Iowa back home to Anchorage, Alaska.
+The possibilities made it difficult enough to sign the dotted line of our rental agreement with Great Alaskan Holidays for our 3,000-mile journey from Forest City, Iowa back home to Anchorage, Alaska in 2016.

 But we did it.
 Smiling.
 Confident.
 And darned if we didn’t resist giving up our home-on-wheels when we rolled into town the first of June.